RoBr-01/CppTemplate/README.md

 cmake --build --preset <build preset name>
 ```

-The available configure presets corresponding to your configure preset are:
+The available build presets corresponding to your configure preset are:
 - build-debug (if you used the debug preset)
 - build-release (if you used the release preset)